ITDevLtd/MCVirt/Documentation/Installation.rst

-Configure McVirt
+Configure MCVirt
 -----------------

-* The first time McVirt is run, it creates a configuration file for itself, found in **/var/lib/mcvirt/config.json**.
+* The first time MCVirt is run, it creates a configuration file for itself, found in **/var/lib/mcvirt/config.json**.
 * Set the volume group for the VMs to be stored in, within the configuration file.